 Rationale for Change: This change makes the processes of committee selection and P&T procedures consistent for both Honors College and Library faculty.

+It also supports our move to be more inclusive of committee service of all full time continuing faculty ranks regardless of tenure status.